Student Rights and Responsibilities - Elementary Quick Guide

 Schools are communities of people working and learning together.
 Everyone should be treated with respect and kindness.
 We need to take care of each other, and get help if we see something dangerous.
 This information helps you to remember the important things that you need to do to help build a strong, happy, and creative school community.

-- You have a right to be treated with respect.
+- You have a right to be treated with respect and called by your chosen name.
 If you feel that this is not happening, talk to your teacher, or another adult you trust.

 - Everyone must work together and think about how your behavior affects the rights and feelings of others, so we can all get along in the school community, both in the school building and in the virtual school environment.